bosd/odoo-data-flow/docs/faq.md

 **loading** logic (importing into Odoo).

-- **Robust Error Handling**: Its two-pass import system intelligently handles errors, ensuring that one bad record doesn't stop the entire process.
+- **Robust Error Handling**: Its `load` -> `create` fallback mechanism provides the speed of batch imports while automatically switching to single-record imports for failed batches to provide precise, row-level error messages.
+The smart, automatic two-pass strategy seamlessly handles complex relational data.

 - **Powerful Transformations**: You can use the full power of Python and a rich set of built-in `mapper` functions to handle almost any data transformation challenge.